beroguedou/sentimental/README.md

 # Sentimental

+Sentimental is a project which allows to train a french sentimental analysis model based on CamemBert which is a french pre-trained transformer.
+The data used in this project is "Allociné" reviews so the model is well suited for movies sentiment analysis.

 ## Launch a training

 First of all you should create a directory with the name "saved" when the training function will save the future trained model.